Bemmu/dnstoy/README.md

 ## What I want to learn next

 **Q: What happens if you query a name server too fast?**
-*A: ???
-It stops responding at least.
-Not sure if it complains first somehow, need to look at responses more carefully.*
+*A: At least one server (8.26.56.26) gave a response with RCODE 2 when I increased the rate a lot.
+Google's 8.8.8.8 seemed to stop responding at least, not sure if it first somehow complained, need to go back to look at the responses more carefully.***